What the online aikido community revealed about gender balance

 But the community discussion barely touched this.
 Most responses treated gender balance as a participation problem (getting women on the mat) rather than a power problem (who shapes direction).
 That gap in awareness matters as much as the institutional silence.

 Next, we’ll meet someone who proved inclusive communities work—over 160 teenagers thrived in her dojo, and women saw someone who looked like them leading with skill and care.
-When she questioned why organizations prioritize hierarchy over student development, reward loyalty over teaching skill, and shut out diverse voices, the response was swift.

 Have you experienced or observed the barriers documented here?
 What would meaningful institutional support actually look like?
 Share your thoughts in the comments.